Chessnut18/Chessnut18/README.md

 ## About:

-Recently been running Linux on my Lenovo Laptop.
+Recently been running Linux Fedora Gnome on my Lenovo Laptop.
 I love working on projects involving computer hardware.

 ---